Quarta Catalana

 The Quarta Catalana is the 10th and last tier of the Spanish football league system and the fifth highest league in the autonomous community of Catalonia.
-The league was formed in 2011 to replace the Tercera Territorial as third level of Catalonia and was split into 31 groups.
-Every season, depending on budgets, each group can have from 12 to 18 teams.
+The league was formed in 2011 to replace the Tercera Territorial as third level of Catalonia and for the 2026/27 season was split into 36 groups.
+Every season, depending on budgets, each group can have from 10 to 16 teams.

 Structure

 Territorially, groups are divided as following: